-More interfaces. such as \mathbf{a} model for for the boundary condition HVAC systems that use a medium with moist air BCVTB.MoistAirInterface and blocks for temperature conversions BCVTB.to_degC.
+More interfaces, such as a model for boundary condition for HVAC the systems that use a medium with moistair BCVTB.MoistAirInterface and blocks for temperature conversions BCVTB.to_degC.
 BCVTB.from_degC, are introduced in the new version to facilitate the communication between Modelica and the BCVTB.
 For illustration, Fig. 2 shows an air-based heating system with an ideal heater and an ideal humidifier in the supply duct.
 The heating system is coupled to the BCVTB for co-simulation with EnergyPlus.
 The heater and humidifier are controlled with a feedback loop that tracks the room air temperature and room air humidity.
 These quantities are simulated in the EnergyPlus building simulation program.
-The component bouBCVTB models the boundary between the domain that models the air system (simulated in Modelica) and the room response (simulated in EnergyPlus).
+The component boubcvtb models the boundary between the domain that models the air system (simulated in Modelica) and the room response (simulated in EnergyPlus).